Megh2/next-app/README.md

 # next-app
-Single HTML page introduction to Next JS, using next.js
+Single HTML page introduction to Next JS, using react.js and next.js